First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between Faint AGN and Bright Galaxies: Summary

 We derive the UV LF of LAEs at $z = 2-3.5$ in the range of $-27 < M_\mathrm{UV} < 20$, connecting the SF galaxy and AGN regimes.
 Our UV LF are consistent with previous results of QSO UV LF at $M_\mathrm{UV} < -23$ and LAE UV LF at $M_\mathrm{UV} > -21.5$.
 Combining our results and the UV LF of galaxies at $z~\sim~3$, we calculate the LAE number fraction as a function of $M_\mathrm{UV}$.
 Combining with previous measurements, we show that at $M_\mathrm{UV}$ fainter (brighter) than $M^*_\mathrm{UV} \sim -21$, $X_\mathrm{LAE}$ decreases (increases) with $M_\mathrm{UV}$.

 We derive the type 1 AGN UV LF based on the UV LF of LAEs.
 Our type 1 AGN UV LF reaches a very faint absolute UV magnitude of $M_\mathrm{UV} \sim -20$ and agrees well with those from previous studies at similar redshift.
-Comparing with the results at lower redshifts, we find that the number density of faint ($M_\mathrm{UV} > -21$) AGN increases from $z \sim 2$ to $z \sim 0$, providing evidence for the AGN downsizing effect for faint AGN with $M_\mathrm{UV} > -21$.
-This AGN downsizing effect may have a close connection with the quenching of galaxy formation.
+Comparing with the results at lower redshifts, we find that the number density of faint ($M_\mathrm{UV} > -21$) AGN increases from $z \sim 2$ to $z \sim 0$.
+Such a number density evolution is compatible with AGN downsizing effect, which may have a close connection with the quenching of galaxy formation.